-- For Region, select the AWS Region that you want to create the job in.
+4. For Region, select the AWS Region where you want to create the job.

-For Manifest format, select S3 inventory report or CSV depending on the file format that you created for the list of objects that you want to restore.
+For Manifest format, select S3 inventory report or CSV as your file format.

-For Path to manifest object, enter the S3 path to the manifest file (for example, s3://awsexamplebucket/manifest.csv).
+For Path to manifest object, enter the S3 path to the manifest file.
+(For example, the S3 path looks like this: "s3://awsexamplebucket/manifest.csv".)